Camino de Santiago: Camino Primitivo

 Day 8 | Grandas de Salime – A Fonsagrada | 26 km

 Begin the day with another climb to the hilltop windmills at El Acebo, which sits at 1050 metres.
 Today will be the last with views of the Cantabrian Mountains as the path moves from Asturias into Galicia, known as the land of the Celts.
 You’ll notice that the green landscapes and forests are reminiscent of Ireland or Scotland at times.
 Tonight’s destination is A Fonsagrada, which claims a reputation as the site of one of Saint James’s miracles, when he turned the water in a city fountain into milk to feed all the local children.
+As you get closer, you will see A Fonsagrada perched high on the hill, continue to follow the camino signs until you come to a bollard with two signs, take the way to the left which is an uphill walk through the trees.
+The other way follows the highway and is not as pleasant.

 Day 9 | A Fonsagrada – O Cadavo | 26 km / 7 hours